 Advocacy flows from our mission to "...strategically confront slavery in our state."
-This effort includes training and education but goes beyond to change the way Tennesseans think and act about human trafficking.
+This effort goes beyond training and education to change the way Tennesseans think and act about human trafficking.

 Advocacy "fixes" systems that allow human trafficking to flourish.
 Effective advocacy also leads to increased referrals of victims.
-Our referral rate keeps growing not because the problem is getting worse but because victims are increasingly being identified and referred for services.
+Our referral rate keeps growing ( a 70% increase in 2017 from 2016) not because the problem is getting worse but because victims are increasingly being identified and referred for services.

 In recent years, we:

 - Helped build, and continue to strengthen, a statewide system of care in collaboration with three other single-point-of-contact agencies, one in each region of the state.
 Together we form the Tennessee Anti-Slavery Alliance, ensuring specialized, comprehensive, trauma-informed care for a victim in any county of Tennessee. (our Tennessee Anti-Slavery Alliance partners.)

 - Trained a network of service providers who understand trauma-informed care and the unique needs of survivors with complex trauma.